henningjp/TestRepo/README.md

 # TestRepo
-This is a test repository for experimenting with Github.
+This is a test repository for experimenting with Github and testing markdown and ReStructuredText files, specifically for CoolProp/CoolProp and CoolProp.IF97 repositories.
 Nothing really useful here.